jashandeep-sohi/pyds/docs/installation.rst

 ------
-To install the latest release from source, grab the latest release archive from https://github.com/jashandeep-sohi/pds/releases and then use the included distuitls setup script to install:
+To install the latest release from source, grab the latest release archive from https://github.com/jashandeep-sohi/pds/releases and then use the included distuitls setup script to install.
+For example:

 .. code-block:: sh